 What happens once I have referred myself?

 Once you have completed a referral form, you will be invited for an assessment to look at what has brought you to contact us.
 We discuss and explore your current needs and readiness for therapy at this time.

-When therapy begins time is set aside by you and the therapist, which usually lasts for 50 minutes (weekly) and normally held on an agreed day and time, and an agreed place.
+Once therapy starts, you will attend weekly sessions (usually lasting 50 minutes) at an agreed place, day and time.
 The place is private, undisturbed and cannot be overheard or interrupted.
 An agreement between you and your counsellor will be made with you about confidentiality in the very first session.